Drake Hadeed: Club career

+In March 2026, Hadeed returned to Europe by signing for Antequera CF in the Spanish Primera Federación.

 International career

 In summer 2022, Hadeed was included in Antigua and Barbuda's U20 squad for the 2022 CONCACAF U-20 Championship.
 He made his debut in the team's second match, an eventual 0–3 defeat to Costa Rica, coming on as a 75th-minute substitute.
 At age fourteen, he was the youngest player to compete in the tournament.

 Hadeed was called up to the senior national team for the first time in September 2023 for 2023–24 CONCACAF Nations League B matches against Guyana and Puerto Rico at age 15.

 Personal life

-Hadeed's paternal grandparents were Syrian who emigrated to Antigua and Barbuda.
+Hadeed's paternal grandparents were Syrians who emigrated to Antigua and Barbuda.
 His maternal grandparents were Cubans who emigrated to the United States.
 Hadeed split his childhood between the United States and Antigua and Barbuda.